April 26, 2024, 11:11 am | Read time: 2 minutes

 Also interesting: How apartment owners can get a solar system

-3. Misconception: “A system is only worthwhile with a battery storage”
+3. Misconception: “A system only pays off with a battery storage”